futurearchitecture/ArchVault/1 - Inbox/Example - User Stories to Code.md

 8. User Password Reset Service

-generate a detail list of functions for each microservice
+GPT Prompt: generate a detail list of functions for each microservice

 1. User Registration Service
  - Receive user input for registration